 While it is important to eat enough instead of nibbling, eating more calories than your body requires on a regular basis will result in weight gain.
 Food is also not created equal.
 What you eat is important.
 If you are eating healthy whole foods instead of processed junk food, you are less likely to overeat.
 (11)

 Your body needs movement to build muscles, function properly, and yes, to burn calories.
 Research has found that lack of exercise is correlated with weight gain and obesity.
 When you’re sitting around, you are also more likely to eat emotionally or out of boredom, even though a sedentary body needs much fewer calories to survive than an active one.
 (12)

 Certain medications may increase your appetite resulting in weight gain or obesity.
 Other medications may lead to minor changes in your weight or extra water weight.
 Some medications, including steroids, may lead to more extensive weight gain.
 (6)

-Stress, sadness, and certain mental health issues, including depression, anxiety, and eating disorders, can lead to overeating or binge eating that may result in obesity.
+Stress, sadness, and certain mental health issues, including depression, anxiety, and eating disorders, can lead to overeating or binge eating which may result in obesity.

-Certain illnesses, including Cushing disease and polycystic ovary syndrome, may lead to weight gain or obesity.
+Certain illnesses, including Cushing’s disease and polycystic ovary syndrome, may lead to weight gain or obesity.
 Untreated thyroid functions may also lead to weight gain.
 (6)

 Other Risk Factors